akritiko/bulk_qr_generator/README.md

 - Allows overlaying an icon image at the center of the QR code.
 - Supports high-resolution QR codes (3000x3000 pixels).
 - Maintains transparency of the icon and ensures the QR code remains scannable.
-- Automatically organizes QR codes in an output folder.

 ---